375. Duty To Keep Accounting Records

-(1) Every LLP must keep adequate accounting records.
+(1) Every company must keep adequate accounting records.

-(a) to show and explain the LLP's transactions,
+(a) to show and explain the company’s transactions,

-(b) to disclose with reasonable accuracy, at any time, the financial position of the LLP at that time, and
+(b) to disclose with reasonable accuracy, at any time, the financial position of the company at that time, and

-(c) to enable the members to ensure that any accounts required to be prepared comply with the requirements of the Companies Regulations.
+(c) to enable the directors to ensure that any accounts required to be prepared comply with the requirements of these Regulations.

-(b) a record of the assets and liabilities of the LLP.
+(g) a record of the assets and liabilities of the company.

-(4) If the LLP's business involves dealing in goods, the accounting records must contain —
+(4) If the company’s business involves dealing in goods, the accounting records must contain–

-(a) statements of stock held by the LLP at the end of each financial year of the LLP,
+(a) statements of stock held by the company at the end of each financial year of the company,

 (b) all statements of stocktakings from which any statement of stock as is mentioned in subsection (4)(a) has been or is to be prepared, and